-Office of the C 1500 A NT OF THE ARMY hief of Public Affairs rmy Pentagon ton, DC 20310 SAPA-PAC 1 February 2018 MEMORANDUM FOR Regimental Sergeant Majo DC 20310 or, Office of the Chief of Public Affairs, Washington, SUBJECT: PRATER, Phillip R., ####, Memorandum of Eligibility for MG Keith L. Ware Public Affairs Competition This is to certify that MAJ Prater meets height and weight standards IAW AR 600-9, The Army Body Composition Program and is not pending UCMJ actions, barred from reenlistment/continued service or flagged IAW AR 600-8-2, Suspension of Favorable Personnel Actions.
-2. MAJ Prater graduated DINFOS on YYYYMMDD, having served XYZ years in the career field.
-All work examples submitted are the product of MAJ Prater and were produced during calendar year 2017.
-4. POC for this action is Supervisor at (555)555-5555 or best.supervisor.civ@mail.mil.
+Office of the Chief of Public Affairs 1500 Army Pentagon Washington, DC 20310

+SAPA-PAC 1 February 2018

+MEMORANDUM FOR Regimental Sergeant Major, Office of the Chief of Public Affairs, Washington, DC 20310

+SUBJECT: PRATER, Phillip R., ####, Memorandum of Eligibility for MG Keith L. Ware Public Affairs Competition

+- 1. This is to certify that MAJ Prater meets height and weight standards IAW AR 600-9, The Army Body Composition Program and is not pending UCMJ actions, barred from reenlistment/continued service or flagged IAW AR 600-8-2, Suspension of Favorable Personnel Actions. - 2.
+MAJ Prater graduated DINFOS on YYYYMMDD, having served XYZ years in the career field. - 3.
+All work examples submitted are the product of MAJ Prater and were produced during calendar year 2017. - 4.
+POC for this action is Supervisor at (555)555-5555 or best.supervisor.civ@mail.mil.

 SUPERVISOR COL, MP Director, Army Public Affairs Center